 I ask participants to name some mental disorders they know, and almost all of them mention depression and anxiety.
 These two types of mental disorders are the most prevalent, or the most well-known now.
 Schizophrenia, OCD, eating disorders and other common disorders are also mentioned.
 The consultation and treatment of mood and anxiety disorders should be the main focus of our project and source collecting of these two types of disorders is significant.

 Most of the participants would be to help a friend with mental disorder somewhat likely or very likely.
-Social contact and help from closed ones have vital impact on one’s healing from mental disorders.
+Social contact and help from close ones have vital impact on one’s healing from mental disorders.
 We could ask the users to invite people they trust to take part in their offline cure.

-Two-thirds of those who have felt uncomfortable to tell closed ones about their private issues do not mind telling a stranger about their mental health challenges while only one-third of those who have never felt uncomfortable do not mind telling a stranger about their mental health problems.
+Two-thirds of those who have felt uncomfortable to tell close ones about their private issues do not mind telling a stranger about their mental health challenges while only one-third of those who have never felt uncomfortable do not mind telling a stranger about their mental health problems.
 Maybe some employed or voluntary “listeners” are required in the project for those who could not express themselves to a close one.

 When it comes to telling personal private issues, almost 70% participants stick with the traditional face-to-face communication method.
 About 60% participants like to talk in the phone, 50% for message and 37.5% for E-mail.
 Letter and video chat are the least favored methods.
 Online chat about personal issues does not have a bad influence on our participants’ feeling.
 Therefore, online chat is usable.
 Our users can start with online message and phone consultation and search for a suitable mental health professional.
 Face-to-face consultation should be the final goal of every user’s treatment process.
 Of course, methods could be combined.